jestjs/jest/docs/ExpectAPI.md

 ### `expect.not.stringContaining(string)`

-`expect.not.stringContaining(string)` matches the received string that does not contain the exact expected string.
+`expect.not.stringContaining(string)` matches the received value if it is not a string or if it is a string that does not contain the exact expected string.

 It is the inverse of `expect.stringContaining`.